Christ Church Cathedral, Waterford: Georgian church

 In the 18th century, the city corporation recommended that the bishop erect a new building.
+William Halfpenny first made drawings of a palladian vernacular replacement in 1739 around the same time as Jonas Blaymire was also carrying out drawings and plans of the medieval cathedral.

-The architect was John Roberts, who was responsible also for the Catholic cathedral and for much of Georgian Waterford.
+The new design chosen was by the local architect John Roberts in 1774, who was also responsible for the Catholic cathedral and for much of Georgian Waterford including the adjacent Bishop's Palace which was completed from 1775.
+The steeple wasn't raised until 1783 and the building not finished finally until at least 1792.

 During the demolition of the old cathedral, a series of medieval vestments were discovered in 1773.
 They were presented by the then Anglican bishop, the Rt Revd Richard Chenevix, to his Roman Catholic counterpart, the Most Revd Peter Creagh, and are now kept in the Museum of Treasures in Waterford and the National Museum in Dublin.

 The present building has been described by architectural historian Mark Girouard as the finest 18th century ecclesiastical building in Ireland.